-What are the best museums in Singapore for fun weekend activities and a spot of edutainment for kids of all ages?
+What are the best free museums in Singapore for fun weekend activities and a spot of edutainment for kids of all ages?

-Whether you want to brush up on local history, science or art, we’re super lucky in Singers to be so well served for museums that are both child-friendly and highly interactive.
-Whether you’re seeking a fun-packed day out, need an educational distraction for restless little ones, or are just at a loose end on a rainy or simmering day, here’s our look at Singapore’s best museums for kids…
+Singapore has lots of free museums to enjoy!
+Whether you want to brush up on local history, science or art, these are the best free museums that are both child-friendly and highly interactive.
+Whether you’re seeking a fun-packed day out, need an educational distraction for restless little ones, or are just at a loose end on a rainy or simmering day, here’s our look at Singapore’s best free museums for kids…

 One of our favourite museums in Singapore!
 ArtScience Museum hosts a number of major exhibitions each year that are both educational and interesting, including for bigger kids and their parents.
 Future World is a permanent exhibition and if you haven’t taken your kids here yet – bookmark this idea!
 Created in collaboration with teamLab, a renowned Japanese interdisplinary art collective, it features interactive displays that kids can touch, a slide to whizz down, and plenty of activities to get involved in.